Updated: 12 April 2023

 Urban settlements are geographical areas with dynamic boundaries.
 Thus the number of urban settlements and their boundaries will change over time, depending on construction activity and changes of resident population.

-Type of building is established according to the function of the building.
+The building type is established according to the function of the building.
 Combined buildings, for instance combined dwelling and business buildings, are classified by the function that occupies the main part of the utility floor space.
-The building types in the dwelling statistics is aggregated from the detailed classification in the GAB-register .
+The building types in the dwelling statistics is aggregated from the detailed classification in the Cadastre.

 Topic: Construction, housing and property